-In the event of a fire or explosion, activate the alarm system and evacuate as soon as possible.
-You may attempt to use an appropriate fire extinguisher to fight the fire if it is easily extinguished (i.e., smaller than a trashcan), you have been trained within the last year on how to use a fire extinguisher and you have a clear exit.
+Activate the alarm system and evacuate as soon as possible.
+If your building does not have a fire alarm system, shout "fire" while moving toward the exits.
+If your department allows, use an appropriate fire extinguisher to fight the fire if it is easily extinguished (i.e., smaller than a trash can), you have been trained within the last year on how to use a fire extinguisher and you have a clear exit.